- Absurdity, Physically Distant 2: Online Talks on Telematic Performance, Piteå, Sweden, 28 July 2020

 FLO: Nela Brown (HR), Sonia Wilkie (AU), Donna Hewitt (AU), Maria Mannone (IT).
 A telematic audio-visual performance featuring live electronics, voice processing, acoustic piano, projection of dance art video ‘In the Woods’ by Fumi Tomioka (JP) and Aki Kawashita (JP) and live digital drawing by Susanna Langley (UK/AU).

-Check the excerpt from the performance (filmed with the Zoom Q2n):
+Check some fun pickies on our blog and watch the excerpt from the performance (filmed with the Zoom Q2n):

 This performance was made possible by the kind support from the University of Melbourne Macgeorge Fellowship 2019 and the following organizations: